-We used a unique gin in this cocktail, but any gin will do!
+We used a unique gin in this cocktail, but any gin and grapefruit juice will do!

 (Disclosure: We were provided free samples of G’Vine to try.
 All opinions stated are 100% our own!)
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 This recipe is inspired by the fine folks over at Nerds with Knives, who posted this recipe over on the Cocktail section of Reddit, where some serious cocktail nerds hang out (hi there fellow cocktail fanatics!)
 Like us, a bunch of the cocktail fanatics immediately nerd-ed out on this drink and started throwing out their takes on the drink, which was awesome to see all the variations that were created.

 The original recipe called for vodka as the base spirit, but we love the way that grapefruit and the herbal note of gin work together, so we decided to swap out the vodka for the G’Vine Nouaison gin which worked out really well.

 The G’Vine Nouaison is a French gin made from grapes, which is rather unusual ingredient for a gin, but one that has traditionally worked well in other spirits like cognac.
 G’Vine is a small batch gin distilled in Maison Villevert, a family estate found in the heart of Cognac country where there is centuries old tradition of grape growing and spirits making.

 The Nouaison is a wonderfully balanced gin, with lots of floral notes, zesty spice and a rich fruity body from the grapes that is a bit reminiscent of a cognac.